hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 The name is maybe a little bit misleading.
 It can very well be used for large data as well, if you don't mind its strictness (the whole content is always in memory). **However, this type does not allow slicing**, unlike `Text` and `ByteString`, and so a lot of operations cause `memcpy`.
-This however has the advantage that we save 3 words compared to e.g. `Text`, because we don't need an offset or length field.
+This however has the advantage that we save at least 2 words compared to e.g. `Text`, because we don't need an offset or length field.

 If you want a similar type, but with slicing capability, use [Bytes](#bytes).